Divide-By-0/mac-dev-setup/README.md

 - Brew for packages
 - Rectangle for window snapping
 - Itsycal for a calendar dropdown in menu bar (add to startup https://macpaw.com/how-to/remove-startup-items-in-osx)
+- [Cursor IDE](https://cursor.so): AI-enabled editor with full context of your codebased and docs; made me 2x faster than using ChatGPT.
+One-click import all your existing vscode settings.
+- superwhisper: Trying it out with cursor.so for faster coding.
+Unclear if useful.
 - `brew install --cask discord slack remnote messenger vlc karabiner-elements transmission protonvpn mathpix-snipping-tool rectangle copyclip itsycal twitch-studio sonic-pi sreamlabs-obs trash`
   - `trash` lets you rm to Mac trash via command line
+  - MathPix: One click screenshot OCR including extremely good LaTeX support.
 - `brew install wget youtube-dl ffmpeg fd`

 # Chrome Extensions